olepoeschl/Upme/README.md

 - [ ] select desired new version out of a list of available updates
 - [ ] fetch updates from custom web server
 - [ ] fetch updates from Github Releases
+- [ ] support multiple download links for a single update
+- [ ] support for platform-specific updates

 <!--## Getting started-->
 <!-- How to use Upme in your project, with code snippets -->